 For the design-conscious, the PARKROYAL COLLECTION Marina Bay is definitely worth checking out for its distinctive interiors.
 It is amazing how the current designers were able to keep John Portman’s 30+ year old iconic design up to date by incorporating newer botanic elements.
 Those looking for a city getaway will be spoiled for choice here with the hotel’s numerous dining options, spa facilities as well as pretty comprehensive gym and pool.
 Marina Square is adjacent to the hotel but I never had to venture out at all – except that I wanted to check out the Singapore Flyer that evening.

-The hotel currently has a few staycation packages, including a limited time promotion that starts at S$270 net and includes a one-night stay in an Lifestyle Room or a 100% dining credit rebate where they give you the equivalent of what you paid for the room as dining credit that you can use at Peach Blossoms, etc. They also have other packages that include spa services.
+The hotel currently has a few staycation packages starting from S$270 net inclusive of breakfast.
+They also have other packages that include spa services.
 You can check out their staycation packages here.